-450-8.016 - Stationary source safety requirements.
+6.43.090 - Stationary source safety requirements.

-The stationary source shall submit a safety plan to the department within one-year of the effective date of the ordinance codified in this chapter or within three years of the date a facility becomes a stationary source, that complies with the provisions of this section and that includes the safety elements listed in subsection (a).
-In addition, the stationary source shall comply with the safety requirements set forth in subsections (a) through (e), (i) and (j) and shall include a description of the manner of compliance with these subsections in the safety plan.
-A new covered process at an existing stationary source shall comply with subsections (a) through (e), (i) and (j) prior to initial startup.
+The stationary source shall submit a safety plan to Contra Costa Health Services within one year of the effective date of the ordinance codified in this chapter or within three years of the date a facility becomes a stationary source.
+The safety plan shall comply with the provisions of this section and include the safety elements listed in subsection (a) of this section.
+In addition, the stationary source shall comply with the safety requirements set forth in subsections (a) through (e), (i) and (j) of this section and shall include a description of the manner of compliance with these subsections in the safety plan.
+A new covered process at an existing stationary source shall comply with subsections (a) through (e), (i) and (j) of this section prior to initial startup.